-Once you embrace a digital working mode, you need to digitize your products.
+Once you embrace a digital working mode, you need to digitise your products.
 Ensuring that your products can be specified as components of a BIM project is critical for keeping your business in the purchase cycle.

 Why?
 Because specifiers will (or will soon) limit their product selection to manufacturers who can support them in – and throughout – BIM projects.
 Sufficient product data is the alpha and omega to make it happen.